Chapter 11. Traces, Spans, and Structured Events¶

 tracedescribes the full path of a request or run; - a

-spandescribes one meaningful step within that path; structured eventsadd precise facts you should not hide in free-form text.
+spandescribes one meaningful step within that path; structured eventsadd precise facts that should not be hidden in free-form text.

 - policy evaluation;